Christmas Comes But Twice A Year

 Yes, I know it’s April.
 But this is the time of year when brands plan their advertising campaigns for the November and December retail onslaught.
 Some of the big guns – like John Lewis, of Monty The Penguin and Moz The Monster fame – will have begun far earlier.

-The formula for Christmas success changes over time.
+According to our market research tools, the formula for Christmas success changes over time.
 Look back to the Christmas ads of the 1980s and you’ll see plenty of tinsel, chocolates and soft focus lighting.
 Jump forward thirty years and modern ads are full of animated storytelling and pseudo-realist documentary styles.
-But the underlying themes stay constant.
+But our ad and brand monitoring shows that the underlying themes stay constant.

 To conjure up the 3 Fs of brand success (Fame, Feeling and Fluency) at Christmas time, you need another 3 Fs – Fantasy, Family and Familiarity.
 Christmas is a time for flights of fancy, for seeing loved ones, and for tried-and-true seasonal symbols and icons.
 If you can find a fresh way to touch on those in your ad, you’re onto a winner.